IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 spec:
   source:
     repoURL: https://github.com/<YOUR-USERNAME>/storage-fusion.git  # ← Change to your username
-    targetRevision: main  # Keep 'main' or change only if using a custom branch
+    targetRevision: master  # Keep 'master' or change only if using a custom branch
 ```

 **Example:** If your GitHub username is `john-doe`, change it to: